phalcon/blog/_posts/2021-05-03-phalcon-4-2-2-live-release-v5-alpha-2-community-hangout-2021-05-03.md

 ---
 Time for an update and a new release and community hangout! v5.0-alpha-2 will be released live this Wednesday at 17:00 EDT (21:00 UTC)!
 <!--more-->

-Live Release URL:
-Join us on Saturday the 31st of October 2020, at 10:00:00 EDT (14:00:00 UTC), to release the latest version of Phalcon and have a chit chat.
+Join us on Wednesday the 05th of October 2020, at 17:00:00 EDT (21:00:00 UTC), to release the latest version of Phalcon and have a chit chat.

 We will hold this virtual meeting on a live event in YouTube.
 The URL for the hangout is: